Cost of Living in Melbourne

 Expats will find getting around Melbourne easy to do, thanks to its wide public transportation network which is composed of trains, trams and buses.
 Those living near the city tend to forgo owning a car, as parking fees in Melbourne can be quite expensive, costing over 10 Australian Dollars a day.
-The public transport ticketing system in Melbourne for all trains, trams and buses is called Myki, which can be bought in 7-Eleven stores and at Myki machines located close to major train and tram stations.
+The public transport ticketing system in Melbourne for all trains, trams and buses are called Myki, which can be bought in 7-Eleven stores and at Myki machines located close to major train and tram stations.

 Photo: Alejandro Muñiz Delgado

 Expat Services in Melbourne

 Don't miss our Expat Services in Australia